 The commitment to prepare for accreditation by joining ACIS represents a major step forward in a school’s evolution, but one that should not be taken prematurely.
+Schools must have been in continuous operation for a minimun of five years to be eligible for possible ACIS accreditation.
 ACIS provides a valuable network of support for continual school improvement that helps ensure steady progress toward fulfillment of a school’s strategic goals, with enormous potential benefits for the students and families, faculty and staff in the school community.
 However, working toward school accreditation also requires: a significant allocation of time and energy from the leadership of the school, the payment of membership dues, and a commitment to the principles of sound governance and best practices reflected in the ACIS Accreditation Standards.
 The candidacy application process is designed to assess a school community’s readiness for working toward ACIS accreditation.

 - Host a site visit by the ACIS executive director for orientation to ACIS, confirmation of qualifications, and assessment of readiness for accreditation.

 - Complete ACIS Membership Application and Standards Compliance Inventory.
 Provide required candidacy application documents.
 Pay the $1500 application fee.
-Mail check and three copies of the application packet to ACIS, with a letter of intent signed by the head of school and board chair.
+Mail check and submit the application packet to ACIS, with a letter of intent signed by the head of school and board chair.

 - Host a candidacy visit by the executive director and two other ACIS representatives (usually two school heads).